When I was growing up in Westchester (aka the Cuban hub), there was always a couple of boxes of Caserita croquetas in my family’s freezer.

 I went to Rockway Elementary School for my first 7 years of education.
 One of the sandwiches that my mom packed for me at least once a week was croquetas on white bread with American cheese & yellow mustard.

 Whenever I opened up that lunchbox, I was smacked in the face by that lovely fried croqueta in confined quarters smell.
 I would always squish the sandwich so that the croqueta innards would hang out slightly from the bread; those became the starters for the meal.

-My love and obsession for Croquetas can be traced back to that orange Caserita box, which was present all over my childhood.
+My love and obsession for croquetas can be traced back to that orange Caserita box.
+It was present all over my childhood.
 I thought Caserita was extinct until a recent visit to Publix.

 It’s been in my freezer for a few days now, but I haven’t built up the courage to fry them and see what they taste like.
 I’m kinda afraid it will change my thoughts on something that I remember so fondly.

-I’ve even considered frying them up the day after Croquetapalooza in place of opening up a bottle of wine to celebrate.
+I’ve even considered frying them up the day after one of my Croquetapalooza events in place of opening up a bottle of sangria to celebrate.

 They may sit there forever.

 UPDATE: The Caserita brand is now owned by Goya Foods.